$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Introduction

 Finally, for the remaining ranges $t_g^{3/19} \leq T \leq t_g^{1/2}$ and $t_g^{16/19} \leq T \leq t_g^{1 - \alpha}$, we obtain strongest bounds for \eqref{eqn:mixedmomentdyadic} by using $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity.
 We once more choose $h$ to approximate the indicator function of $[-2T,-T] \cup [T,2T]$ and determine the behaviour of the corresponding transform $\widetilde{h}$.
 Again, this is a cumbersome task due to the hybrid bounds required, unlike other previous applications of spectral reciprocity (such as \cite{BLM19}).
 Instead of being of size $\approx T$ and localised to $|t| \leq 1$, as is the case for $t_g$ \emph{bounded} relative to $T$, we find that $\widetilde{h}(t)$ is essentially localised to $|t| \leq t_g / T$, where it is of size $\approx T^2 / t_g$.
 Thus we treat the range $t_g^{16/19} \leq T \leq t_g^{1 - \alpha}$ by using $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity to reduce the problem to the range $T \leq t_g^{3/19}$, which we previously treated by the spectral large sieve.
 Similarly, the range $t_g^{3/19} \leq T \leq t_g^{1/2}$ is treated by using $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ spectral reciprocity to reduce the problem to the range $t_g^{1/2} \leq T \leq t_g^{16/19}$, which we previously treated via $\GL_3 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_1$ spectral reciprocity.
 Note that our treatment of this latter range is highly unusual and seemingly counter-intuitive, since we move from a relatively short moment to a \emph{longer} moment, and yet this process nonetheless yields improved bounds.

 It is crucial to note that this last step \emph{cannot} be achieved without using $\GL_4 \times \GL_2 \leftrightsquigarrow \GL_4 \times \GL_2$ in its form as an \emph{exact} identity of two moments of $L$-functions.
-Indeed, this spectral reciprocity formula may instead be proven in the form of an \emph{approximate} identity of moments of $L$-functions, where each moment instead involves Dirichlet polynomials in place of $L$-functions, by modifying the proof to use approximate functional equations.
-Such an approximate identity is insufficient for our applications, however, since we make vital use of the nonnegativity of the $L$-function $L(1/2,\ad g \otimes f)$ appearing in the dual moment.
+Indeed, by modifying the proof to use approximate functional equations, this spectral reciprocity formula may instead be proven in the form of an \emph{approximate} identity of moments of $L$-functions, where each moment involves Dirichlet polynomials in place of $L$-functions.
+Such an approximate identity, however, is insufficient for our applications.
+We make vital use of the nonnegativity of the $L$-function $L(1/2,\ad g \otimes f)$ appearing in the dual moment, for this allows us to use H\"{o}lder's inequality with exponents that lead to \emph{odd} moments of these central $L$-values.
+With Dirichlet polynomials, we no longer have nonnegativity, and so this avenue of approach is closed to us; in particular, we would only be able to prove strictly weaker $L^4$-norm bounds for Hecke--Maa\ss{} cusp forms via this alternative method using approximate functional equations.